 Editor's Note: For statutory provisions relating to the authority of the City Council to enact this section, see Code of Virginia, §§ 46.2-1215 and 46.2-1233.

 It shall be unlawful for any person, firm or corporation to keep, except within a fully enclosed building or structure, or otherwise shielded or screened from view, on any property zoned for residential or commercial purposes, any motor vehicle, trailer or semitrailer, as defined in Virginia Code § 46.2-100, which is inoperable.
-No person, firm or corporation may keep more than one inoperable motor vehicle which is shielded or screened from view by covers and kept outside of a fully enclosed building or structure.
+A person, firm, or corporation may keep one inoperable motor vehicle which is shielded or screened from view by a vehicle cover and kept outside of a fully enclosed building or structure.
+As used in this section, "vehicle cover" means a cover manufactured specifically for a vehicle and shall not include a tarp or other cover.

 As used in this section, an "inoperable motor vehicle" shall mean any one of the following: (i) any motor vehicle which is not in operating condition; (ii) any motor vehicle which for a period of 60 days or longer has been partially or totally disassembled by the removal of tires and wheels, the engine, or other essential parts required for operation of the vehicle; or (iii) any motor vehicle being without valid license plates and a valid inspection decal.